randerson9/earthquake-proj/README.md

 ## Angular Material
 Angular Material is a collection of Material Design components for Angular web applications.
 It is well-optimized for Angular and the documentation is excellent.
 A link to the main website can be found [here](https://material.angular.io/).
 Listed below are some key parts of the project that were created using Angular Material.
 If you are interested in learning about the functionality or seeing examples, links are provided.

-The toolbar was created using the <mat-toolbar> container.
+* The toolbar was created using the \<mat-toolbar>\ container.
 Documentation and examples can be found [here](https://material.angular.io/components/toolbar/overview).

+* second part of list

 ## Leaflet.js